holoviz/holoviews/doc/Tutorials/index.rst

 * `Pandas and Seaborn: <Pandas_Seaborn>`_
   Using HoloViews with the external Pandas and Seaborn libraries.

-There is also a reference tutorial explaining the details of the support offered for working with real-world data:
+There are also more detailed tutorials with reference material:

 * `Continuous Coordinates: <Continuous_Coordinates>`_
-  Support for continuous coordinates offered by HoloViews.
+  Support for continuous coordinates offered by HoloViews, for use with real-world data.

+* `Composing Data: <Composing_Data>`_
+  Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures provided by HoloViews.

 For more detailed information on any component described in the tutorials, please refer to the `Reference Manual: